ElRapt/IAM/README.md

 ## Usage

+1. Create a Twitter Application on [Twitter's Developer Portal](https://developer.twitter.com/en)

-1. Update the `credentials.json` with your Twitter API credentials.
+2. Create a `credentials.json` with your Twitter API credentials.

-2. Update the `dictionary.json` with the list of words you'd like to tweet.
+3. Update the `dictionary.json` with the list of words you'd like to tweet.

-3. Run the bot:
+4. Run the bot:
     ```bash
     python main.py
     ```